 These have proven to be tough plants that readily increase, but not to the point of being a problem.
-The main flowering bulb can be quite large: three to four inches in diameter on the E. comosa varieties.
+The main flowering bulb, a corm actually, can be quite large: three to four inches in diameter on the E. comosa varieties.
 They form neither bud scales, like lilies, nor little offsets or bulbs, like daffodils, or corms, like cyclamen.
 Their bulb shares more of the appearance of the vegetable kohlrabi.
 Kohlrabi has an aboveground rounded swollen stem with leaves that spring from it.
 When dividing your Eucomis, take a sharp knife and cut down through the bulb where there is a separate shoot rising.
 I have done this in the winter and spring and have yet to lose a single start.
 I plant these in small pots in potting mix rather than directly in the soil, where soil fungi may be a factor.
 There seems to be no reason to dust the cut surfaces with fungicide.

 I’ve planted a few E. comosa ‘Sparkling Burgundy’ at Columbia Circle and in the South Waterfront Garden.
 There are some Eucomis zambesiaca. with their one-foot-tall white-flowered stems at Columbia Circle as well on the south end.
 E. zambesiaca produces viable seed here, and near the bed’s surrounding bench, next to the sprinklers, it seems wet enough that some have germinated and have done well.
 I have seen no seedlings anywhere else, I presume because our summers are too dry.